LachezarTsK/Remove-K-Balanced-Substrings/README.md

  Example: “)))))”

 3. The closing bracket follows a chain of opening brackets, and this chain of opening brackets has size less than targetSizeBalancedPairs.<br/>
-Example: “(()”, targetSizeBalancedPairs = 4, opening brackets preceding current closing bracket = 2
+Example: “(()”, targetSizeBalancedPairs = 4, opening brackets chain size that preceds current closing bracket = 2

 4. The closing bracket follows a chain of closing brackets, where the first closing bracket is at the end of a chain of opening brackets, which has size less than targetSizeBalancedPairs.<br/>
 Example: “(()))))”, targetSizeBalancedPairs = 4, opening brackets chain size that precedes current closing brackets chain = 2